jjethwa/rundeck/README.md

 # Docker secrets
 Reference: https://docs.docker.com/engine/swarm/secrets/
-The entrypoint run script will check for docker secrets set for RUNDECK_PASSWORD, DATABASE_ADMIN_PASSWORD, KEYSTORE_PASS, and TRUSTSTORE_PASS.
+The entrypoint run script will check for docker secrets set for RUNDECK_ADMIN_PASSWORD, RUNDECK_PASSWORD, DATABASE_ADMIN_PASSWORD, KEYSTORE_PASS, and TRUSTSTORE_PASS.
 If the secret has not been set, it will then check for the environment variable and finally default to generating a random value.

 # Environment variables